UMass Dartmouth Corsairs football: Coaches

+Postseason appearances

-NCAA Division III playoff appearances
+NCAA Division III playoffs

-UMass Dartmouth made two appearances in the Division III playoffs going 0–2.
+The Corsairs have made three appearances in the NCAA Division III playoffs, with a combined record of 0–3.

 Year-by-year results

 Cressy Field

 Cressy Field is a multi-purpose stadium in Dartmouth, Massachusetts, with a seating capacity of 1,850.
 It is home to the University of Massachusetts Dartmouth Corsairs football, field hockey, lacrosse and track and field teams.
 The facility opened in 1988.

 The field is named after former chancellor Peter H. Cressy.
+It received renovations for artificial turf in 2002.